imadksiddiqui/color_guesser/README.txt

-This is my project portfolio
+This is my color guesser page for my portfolio